faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Even if Joseph had obtained historical facts from local libraries or community conversations—for which there is no substantiating evidence—the real issue still remains: Where did he get the deep and expansive doctrine taught in the Book of Mormon—much of which is contrary to the religious beliefs of his time?

-It has been demonstrated that the vast majority of the doctrine taught in the Book of Mormon had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s (see [Book of Mormon parallels to 1800s thought](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/596260f90433378fc4015baa98db3252fd5f6df8/documents/book_of_mormon/links_to_parallels_to_1800s_theology.pdf).
-My responses to specific doctrines Callister advances will also help to demonstrate this.
+We can demonstrate that the vast majority of the doctrine taught in the Book of Mormon had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s (see [Book of Mormon parallels to 1800s thought](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/596260f90433378fc4015baa98db3252fd5f6df8/documents/book_of_mormon/links_to_parallels_to_1800s_theology.pdf).
+Specific responses to the doctrines Callister advances below will help to demonstrate how easily these supposedly unique doctrines may find representation int the early 1800s cultural milieu.

 [[???? include this ???? ]] I will also mention ways in which these doctrines fail to approximate the kind of doctrine we'd expect ancient Israelites to be thinking about and how they fail to anticipate the ubiquitous conversations that would begin taking place within the next few decades after the BoM was published.
 Collectively, these three together (1. parallel to early 1800s thought, 2. poor approximation of ancient Israelite thought, and 3. absence of awareness of upcoming conversations of huge import) make a strong case that the book was the product of an early 1800s mind and not ancient Israelites peering into the world at the end of the 2nd millenium.